 Why do salespeople avoid sending follow-up emails?
 They’re a critical part of any cold email campaign.

-While sending multiple messages results in the best overall response rate, sending just one follow-up can increase replies by 65.8%.
+Sending multiple messages results in the best overall response rate.
+But sending just one follow-up can increase replies by 65.8%.

 Yet writing convincing ones can be tricky.
 You don’t want to annoy your prospect.